The Discovery Process – BC Supreme Court

 Then there will be a meeting where each side can ask the other side a series of questions.
 This can be done in person or by written questions.
 If it’s by written questions, it’s called interrogatories.

-Documents can include pictures, text messages, emails, phone records, AGM notes, recordings and many other things.
+Documents can include pictures, text messages, emails, phone records.
+Further, they might contain AGM notes, recordings, and many other things.

-Rules of civil procedure are complicated, but don’t expect to get legal aid or pro bono.
-I know someone who was looking for pro bono for a business lawsuit, and they reached out to:
+Rules of civil procedure are complicated but don’t expect to get legal aid or pro bono.
+Also, some people who are looking for pro bono for a business lawsuit might reach out to:

 - The business law clinic at UVIC

 - UBC Law Centre